Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Introduction

-Among these compounds, FeTi is recognized as a key material due to the possibility of large-scale production owing to its relatively low cost compared to other intermetallics.
-Besides, its application as solid-state hydrogen storage material potentially poses no significant complications for re-using and recycling as far as we know.
-However, this needs to be further investigated and is therefore an area of active research for some of us.
-FeTi has gravimetric and vo\-lu\-me\-tric capacity of 1.87 wt.~\% and 105~kg$_{\mathrm{H}_{2}}$/$\mathrm{m}^3$ \cite{Dematteis2021a}, respectively, and combines good sorption kinetics and reversibility within operating regime ranges near room temperature and atmospheric pressure.
+FeTi has gravimetric and vo\-lu\-me\-tric capacity of 1.87 wt.~\% and 105~kg$_{\mathrm{H}_{2}}$/$\mathrm{m}^3$ \cite{Dematteis2021a}, respectively, and combines good sorption kinetics and reversibility within operating conditions near room temperature and atmospheric pressure.
 The reversible volumetric capacity of FeTi (83.7~kg$_{\mathrm{H}_{2}}$/$\mathrm{m}^3$) \cite{Broom2011} as well as many other metal-hydrides (MHs) even surpasses cryogenically liquefied hydrogen (71.42~kg$_{\mathrm{H}_{2}}$/$\mathrm{m}^3$ at 20~K) \cite{Sasaki2016}.
 Therefore, they represent an excellent storage option when weight of the system is not a concern, e.g. hydrogen supply for residential environments, emergency power supply and for heavy-weight means of transportation like trains, ships, long-haul trucks etc. \cite{HyCARE2019, GKN2021}.

 Despite these promising properties as a hydrogen storage medium, the widespread adoption of FeTi has been hampered by difficulties in initial activation for hydrogenation.
 As recently reviewed by Dematteis et al. \cite{Dematteis2021a}, this issue may be overcome by partial chemical substitution of the alloying elements.
-The authors indicated substituting elements to improve properties required for in-service performance and those to avoid for economical or environmental reasons.
-They concluded by underlining the importance of in-depth systematic studies to elucidate synergistic effects of multicomponent substitution on the thermo-kinetic properties of FeTi-based hydrides, of which there is currently a noticeable lack of.
+The authors provided the lists of substituting elements for improving properties required for in-service performance, as well as elements to avoid for economical or environmental reasons.
+They indicated the importance of in-depth systematic studies to elucidate synergistic effects of multicomponent substitution on the thermo-kinetic properties of FeTi-based hydrides.
+However, comprehensive studies and understanding of the associated mechanisms are still noticeably lacking.